deepgram-devs/song-search/README.md

 # Song Search

 Say (or sing) song lyrics and have the top 3 matches returned to you using Deepgram and the Genius API.
+This project accompanies a blog post available at https://developers.deepgram.com/blog/2021/12/song-search-js/

 You will need: